-Humans successfully learn things in bite-sized chunks – think about how we learn to play a musical instrument or get better at sport.
+Humans successfully learn things in bite-sized chunks; think about how we learn a new language or get better at sport.
 Learning at work should not be any different.

 All of our sessions are short, focused and easy to find time for – making them much more effective.

-Higher Participation – Short sessions are easier to find time for so more people will choose to attend and fewer will drop out.
-Our sessions are either 60 or 90 minutes long – so as easy to fit into someone’s diary as a meeting.
+Higher Participation: Short sessions are easier to find time for so more people will choose to attend and fewer will drop out.
+Our training courses are either 60 or 120 minutes long – so as easy to fit into someone’s diary as a meeting.

-More Effective – Short bursts of high-intensity exercise get you fitter than endurance training.
-Bite-sized training helps you learn and apply more effectively.
-Scientific studies have also shown that it’s easier to transfer information to our long-term memory when we learn in chunks rather than all at once.
-(Squire, 1992)
+More Effective: Short bursts of high-intensity exercise get you fitter faster than endurance training.
+Bite-sized learning helps you acquire and apply new ideas more effectively.

-No Bloat – Bite-sized doesn’t mean ‘less’.
+No Bloat: Bite-sized doesn’t mean ‘less’.
 It means a ruthless focus on the things that matter.
-You’ll get to the learning outcome faster, remove irrelevant and abstract theories and remain focused on practical, applicable tools.
+You’ll get to the learning outcome faster, remove irrelevant theories and remain focused on practical, applicable tools.

 Works for modern attention spans: In this digital age our attention spans are shrinking.
 A recent study by Microsoft concluded that the human attention span has dropped to eight seconds – shrinking nearly 25% in just a few years.
 For people to stay alert and engaged, training needs to be short and focused.